CCD Main Campus

 CCD Notification of Rights Under FERPA

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-FERPA rights are afforded to the students at the time of admission.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
+FERPA rights are afforded to students at the time of admission.
 These rights include:

-1) The right to inspect and review the student's education records within 45 days of the day Community College of Denver receives a request for access.
-A student should submit to the Office of Admissions, Registration and Records, a written request that identifies the record(s) the student wishes to inspect.
+I. The right to inspect and review the student’s education records within 45 days of the day Community College of Denver receives a request for access.
+A student should submit to the Admissions, Registration, and Records Office a written request that identifies the record(s) the student wishes to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Registrar, they shall advise the student of the correct official to whom the request should be addressed.
+If the records are not maintained by the Registrar, the Registrar will make arrangements to obtain the requested records.

-4) Students have the rights to file a complaint with the U.S Department of Education concerning alleged failures by CCD to comply with the requirements of FERPA The name and address of the Office that administers FERPA is:
+I. Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by CCD to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is: